 U=U stands for Undetectable equals Untransmittable.
 The amount of HIV in an individual’s blood is referred to as their “viral load.”
 By taking HIV medication as prescribed, people living with HIV (PLWH) can strengthen their immune system and achieve a viral load that is not detectable in a blood test.
 This treatment, called antiretroviral treatment (ART), should be started as soon as possible after a positive diagnosis.
 With undetectable HIV, the virus cannot be transmitted through sex.
 Learn more about U=U and discover new resources here.

 HIV is most commonly spread through unprotected sex.
 Remember that the only method that is 100% effective in preventing STDs is abstinence, but if you’re sexually active, the best way to avoid HIV is to use a latex condom correctly every time you have sex – and to never share needles.

 Latex condoms give good protection against HIV during vaginal, anal and oral sex on a penis.
 For protection against HIV during oral sex on a vagina, you can use a dental dam – a thin square of latex – between the mouth and the vulva.
 It is very important to avoid any contact with the blood of an infected person.

 There are steps that can be taken to help prevent the spread of HIV.
 PrEP is a treatment that can be taken by people at risk for contracting HIV.
 PrEP stands for pre-exposure prophylaxis.
 PrEP is medication taken before having sex or sharing needles with someone who is HIV positive.
 Talk to your doctor about PrEP if you think it may help you stay safe.
-Click here to learn more about PrEP from the Centers for Disease Control and Prevention.
+Click here to learn more about PrEP.